 An EMSCULPT treatment, on the other hand, uses advanced, high-intensity focused electromagnetic technology to stimulate thousands of involuntary muscle contractions during a single treatment session.
 It essentially simulates completing 20,000 sit-ups in 30 minutes, toning the abdominal and gluteus muscles if you target both areas during a single appointment.
 After the treatment, you can expect to feel soreness similar to what you might experience after an extremely strenuous workout.
 The procedure does burn fat, but EMSCULPT is primarily for muscle toning.

 Both CoolSculpting and EMSCULPT are FDA-approved procedures, although CoolSculpting’s track record for safety is more extensive.
 (EMSCULPT was introduced in 2018; CoolSculpting came to the market in 2010.)
 Since their initial approvals, both procedures have continued to expand the number of areas they treat.

 CoolSculpting treats the abdomen, flanks, thighs, upper arms, neck fat, calves, bra fat, and lower back fat.

 In addition to the abdomen and buttocks, EMSCULPT was approved in 2019 to tone the arms and calves with small contoured applicators.

 It’s also important to note that neither CoolSculpting nor EMSCULPT are designed as weight-loss treatments.
 The best candidates for both procedures are already at or very close to the weight they want to maintain but have areas they want to tone.
 The only way to know for sure which treatment is best for you is to consult personally with a treatment provider.

-You can contact our med spa in Buckhead using the online form to request a consultation or call our office at (404) 323-3937 to schedule an appointment.
+You can contact our med spa in Buckhead using the online form to book now or call our office at (404) 233-3937 to schedule an appointment.
 If you want to see the type of results CoolSculpting produces, visit our gallery of before-and-after photos featuring some of our actual patients.